 1. Amendment Procedure.
 The MCCRC may amend its bylaws.
 To do so, committee members must be informed of proposed amendments in writing at least 7 days prior to the vote.
-An amendment is approved when a simple majority (50% + 1) of those present votes in favor.
+An amendment is approved when a simple majority (50% + 1)2/3 or more of those present votes in favor.